Opening LidRun Outside the App Store

 Frequently asked

-It doesn't — that warning is for unsigned apps.
-LidRun is signed with a real Apple Developer ID, so the dialog you see just confirms it was downloaded from the internet, which is a lighter, one-time check.
+It doesn't — that stronger warning is for unsigned apps, and recent macOS versions make those much harder to open (you'd have to dig into System Settings → Privacy & Security).
+LidRun is signed with a real Apple Developer ID and notarized, so the dialog you actually see just confirms it was downloaded from the Internet — a lighter, one-time check with a plain Open button.

 Yes.
-LidRun is notarized by Apple, meaning Apple has already scanned it for malware before macOS allows it to run.
-This dialog appears for any signed app downloaded outside the App Store — it's not specific to LidRun and not a red flag.
+LidRun is notarized by Apple, meaning Apple already scanned it for malware and confirmed it hasn't been tampered with before macOS even offers the Open button.
+This exact dialog appears for any signed app downloaded outside the App Store — it isn't specific to LidRun and isn't a red flag.